How To Gain Control Of Your IBS: 9 Evidence-Based Steps Most People Skip

 Tracking and identifying patterns is important, but it doesn’t automatically tell you what to change, what to prioritise, or what to ignore.
 And shedloads of people get this wrong.

-Someone who has IBS will understand what it’s like to live with it, but that does not make them qualified to treat it.
 And they could end up making things worse for you, just like you can if you try DIY’ing it.

 You need someone trained in both nutrition and the gut-brain connection.
 They need to be able to interpret your data properly and apply evidence-based strategies to your unique situation.
+Not wing it!
+You deserve better than that.

 Summary: